Anyone can quickly create a YouTube channel and easily upload a video. But moving too fast means you won’t be fully optimized from day 1.

 For some reason the default for a new channel to YouTube is an ugly stream of your uploads.

 You want people to subscribe to your lovely new channel right?
+But how do you convert browsers into subscribers?

 Ok, then I suggest we add a trailer that gets shown to any visitor who isn’t yet subscribed.